decentraland/old-documentation/_posts/development-guide/2018-01-06-scene-limitations.md

 - **Textures:** `log2(n+1) x 10` Amount of textures in the scene.
 It includes textures imported as part of models.
 - **Height:** `log2(n+1) x 20` Height in meters.

-  > Note: User avatars and any items brought by users from outside the scene don't count for calculating these limits.
+  > Note: Only entities that are currently being rendered in the scene are counted for these limits.
+If your scene switches between 3D models, what matters is the rendered models at any point in time, not the total sum.
+User avatars and any items brought by users from outside the scene don't count for calculating these limits either.

 <!--